learnings, nerdisms, bicycles

 Education is a deep core value of mine.
 A strong foundation in academic principles is a defining characteristic of an engineer.
 I have actively sought out technical knowledge and wisdom in my career, and have achieved the following:

-My completion of a masters degree is a direct reflection of my existing expertise and commitment to excellence in software design.
+My completion of a masters degree is a direct reflection of my commitment to excellence in engineering design.
 I have a passion for the craft, and want to produce the best quality work that I can.

 I completed my Industrial, Manufacturing, and business certifications at Oregon State University back in 2010.
 I finished with honors, a 3.92 GPA, and two MECOP internships.
 I was also awarded most outstanding senior in the college of Mechanical, Industrial, and Manufacturing Engineering.